Khaalidsub/nestjs-reusable-packages/README_REDISSTREAMS.md

 ## Best Practices

+- **Multi-Stream Design**: Group related streams under a single consumer when they need coordinated processing
+- **Stream Naming**: Use descriptive, consistent naming conventions (e.g., `user-events`, `order-events`)
+- **Consumer Groups**: Choose meaningful group names that reflect the consuming service purpose
+- **Error Handling**: Handle `RedisConfigurationError` for clear debugging of configuration issues
-- Use environment variables for sensitive config like passwords
+- **Environment Variables**: Use environment variables for sensitive config like passwords and URLs
-- Validate all payloads with Zod schemas for type safety
+- **Schema Validation**: Always validate payloads with Zod schemas for type safety and runtime validation
-- Handle `RedisConfigurationError` for clear debugging
-- Set appropriate timeouts based on your network conditions
+- **Timeouts**: Set appropriate `blockTimeout` and `connectTimeout` based on your network conditions
-- Use meaningful stream, group, and consumer names
+- **Batch Size**: Tune `batchSize` based on message volume and processing capacity
-- Monitor Redis connection health in production
+- **Monitoring**: Monitor Redis connection health and stream lag in production
+- **Graceful Shutdown**: The server handles graceful shutdown automatically via `OnApplicationShutdown`

 ---

 **Summary:**
-This library enables robust, type-safe event streaming with Redis in NestJS, supporting both publishing and consuming with easy configuration and dependency injection.
+This library enables robust, type-safe event streaming with Redis in NestJS, supporting both publishing and consuming from multiple streams with a unified consumer approach.
+The multi-stream architecture allows efficient processing of related event streams using a single consumer group and optimized Redis operations.